LimeChain/etherlime/docs/source/etherlime-cli.rst

 * ``network`` - [Optional] By specifying ``--network`` you can specify the network param to be passed to your deploy method
 * ``secret`` - [Optional] By specifying ``secret`` you can specify the secret param to be passed to your deploy method.
 Comes in very handy for passing private keys.
 * ``-s`` - [Optional] Silent - silences the verbose errors
+* ``withCompilation`` - [Optional] Enable compilation of the smart contracts before their deployment.
+By default the deployment is done without preliminary compilation

 Running this command will deploy the file specified (defaults to ``./deployment/deploy.js``) The deployment process is verbose and gives you real-time info about the